mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 ## Argument Reference

-* `group_id` - (Required) The unique identifier of the project for the Atlas cluster whose snapshot you want to restore.
+* `project_id` - (Required) The unique identifier of the project for the Atlas cluster whose snapshot you want to restore.
 * `cluster_name` - (Required) The name of the Atlas cluster whose snapshot you want to restore.
 * `snapshot_id` - (Required) Unique identifier of the snapshot to restore.
 * `delivery_type` - (Required) Type of restore job to create.
 Possible values are: **download** or **automated**, only one must be set it in ``true``.